-OCZ calls this bootable drive "affordable", though it stops short of revealing the actual price tag (or an expected release date, for that matter).
+OCZ took the opportunity at Computex 2010 to showcase its OCZ calls this bootable drive "affordable", though it stops short of revealing the actual price tag (or an expected release date, for that matter).
 It should be available in capacities ranging from 120 to 480GB using the less expensive NAND flash memory when it finally launches.
 The company also showed off new 1.8-inch Vertex 2 and Onyx II SSDs aimed at ultrathin notebooks, netbooks, nettops, and tablets.
 These drives will be available "in a range of capacities" featuring a SATA 3Gb/s interface and Windows 7's TRIM feature.
 Unfortunately, again, OCZ gave no pricing or release details.